yuvaldori/gigaspaces-wiki-jekyll/xap102adm/split-brain-and-primary-resolution.markdown

 instance.restartAndWait();
 {% endhighlight %}

-After that the remaining primary would need to un-Quiesced to allow incomming interactions.
+After that the remaining primary would need to un-Quiesced to allow incoming interactions.
 This can be done via CLI command or Admin API on the Processing Unit.

 {% highlight java %}
 //obtain the Processing Unit reference